The Lego Group: History

 The Lego company was founded in 1932 by Ole Kirk Christiansen, a carpenter whose primary business of producing household goods had suffered due to the Great Depression.
 Initially producing wooden toys, the company later developed a system of interlocking bricks.
 Manufacturing of plastic Lego bricks began in Denmark in 1947.
 After a fire in the woodworking department, Ole's son, Godtfred, decided to stop the production of wooden toys and solely focus on plastic products and the Lego system.
-He also built in 1961 the beginning of Billund Airport to facilitate the sale of Lego toys around the world.
+In 1961, Christiansen built the beginning of Billund Airport to facilitate the sale of Lego toys around the world.

 In North America, Samsonite managed the Lego brand from 1961 until 1972 (United States) and 1986 (Canada).

 The name Lego is a contraction of the Danish words "Leg godt" (English: "Play well").
 However, the name also means in Latin either "I collect", "I compose", "I choose", or "I read".
 These additional meanings, the first three of which are very relevant, only made sense when the company started making plastic blocks with studs (Lego blocks) that could be put together.

 In 1995, the company's ruling Kristiansen/Christiansen family began running the Lego Group through the Kirkbi investment firm.

-The basic Lego brick has remained unchanged since its patent, and this enduring design has been associated with the toy’s widespread popularity.
+The basic Lego brick has remained unchanged since its patent, and this enduring design has been associated with the toy's widespread popularity.
 These bricks have become a recognizable part of childhood in many parts of the world.
 The Lego Group, which has remained family-owned by the Christiansen family, was among the first inductees to the U.S. National Toy Hall of Fame in 1998.
-Additionally, it was recognized as “Toy of the Century” by several organizations in 2000.
+Additionally, it was recognized as "Toy of the Century" by several organizations in 2000.
 Lego bricks have been utilized in various creative projects, including large-scale replicas of famous monuments such as the Eiffel Tower and Mount Rushmore, as well as modern art installations.

 In the 21st century, the Lego brand expanded into various electronic games, including a series of Minifigure-based action-adventure games inspired by popular cultural franchises such as Star Wars, Batman, Marvel Comics, and the Harry Potter series.
 The brand also released The Lego Movie (2014), a computer-animated feature film centered on the adventures of Lego minifigures.
 A spin-off, The Lego Batman Movie (2017), focused on Batman, introduced in the original film.

+In May 2025, the company moved its North American headquarters to Boston.

+In January 2026, the Lego Group announced the Smart Play system at CES, introducing Smart Bricks, Smart Tags, and Smart Minifigures with embedded electronics designed to enable interactive play without screens.
+The system uses near-field magnetic positioning and a Bluetooth-based protocol called BrickNet to allow components to recognize and interact with each other.